 We understand from the Scriptures that radical changes are coming to the earth in the near future.
 The Scriptures teach plainly that the day will arrive when God enters the earth and judges and rules the nations.
 This is the sixth day of creation.

-the nations be glad and sing for joy: for thou shalt judge the people righteously, and govern the nations upon earth.
-Selah.
-(Psalms 67:4)
+Oh, let the nations be glad and sing for joy!
+For you shall judge the people righteously, and govern the nations on earth.
+Selah (Psalms 67:4)

 The Day of Image and Union

 The concept of image and union is that of bringing every aspect of our personality into perfect submission to the will of God.